Cops and robbers on directed and undirected abelian Cayley graphs: Introduction

-All groups that we consider in this paper will be abelian.
-For an abelian group $G$, we will write $0_G$ for the identity element of $G$.
-If $S = -S$, then we consider $\cay(G,S)$ to be an undirected graph.
-In this paper, we say that $0_G\notin S$ but will still consider our graphs to be reflexive.

-Perhaps the deepest question regarding cop number is Meyniel's conjecture, which asks whether the cop number of any connected graph on $n$ vertices can be bounded by $O(\sqrt{n})$.
-P. Frankl first mentions Meyniel's conjecture with regard to undirected graphs in \cite{FranklGirth}, and W. Baird and A. Bonato ask whether Meyniel's conjecture holds for strongly connected digraphs in \cite{Baird}.
-Meyniel's conjecture is known, for example, to hold for projective plane incidence graphs \cite{Baird} as well as for undirected abelian Cayley graphs \cite{PB}.
-In this paper, we will show that directed abelian Cayley graphs also satisfy Meyniel's conjecture, which will make this class one of the few large graph classes known to satisfy the conjecture.
+Perhaps the furthest reaching and most famous question regarding the cop number is Meyniel's conjecture, which asks whether the cop number of any connected graph on $n$ vertices can be bounded by $O(\sqrt{n})$.
+Frankl first mentions Meyniel's conjecture for undirected graphs in \cite{FranklGirth}, and Baird and Bonato ask whether Meyniel's conjecture holds for strongly connected digraphs in \cite{Baird}.
+Meyniel's conjecture is known, for example, to hold for undirected graphs of diameter 2 \cite{lupeng, wagner}.
+The first author has also shown in \cite{PB} that the cop number of Cayley graphs on abelian groups satisfies Meyniel's conjecture, with an upper bound of $7\sqrt{n}$.
+Of course, the cop number is bounded above by a constant for many graph classes, such as graphs of bounded genus \cite{Aigner, QUILLIOT198589, Schroder2001}, graphs of bounded treewidth \cite{Joret2008TheCA} and graphs without long induced paths \cite{Joret2008TheCA}.
+In this paper, we will generalize the methods of \cite{PB} and \cite{FranklCayley} to both improve the upper bound for the cop number of Cayley graphs on abelian groups and show that directed Cayley graphs on abelian groups also satisfy Meyniel's conjecture, which will make these graph classes among the few large classes known to satisfy the conjecture.